 \subsection{Motivation to Use Permissioned Blockchain}

 \snp{Our VPT model works over the phenomenon of permissioned decentralized blockchain technology.
-The motivation to use permissioned blockchain instead of a traditional database arises due to the need of trust in the network.
-Because contrary to traditional distributed database, our permissioned VPT blockchain networks enhances trust by providing an append-only copy of decentralized ledger to all its nodes.
-The ledger is an append-only structure and data inside cannot be changed once it got stored because even VPPs do not have the permission to modify this data.
+The motivation to use permissioned blockchain instead of a traditional database arises due to the need for trust in the network.
+Because contrary to traditional distributed databases, our permissioned VPT blockchain networks enhance trust by providing an append-only copy of decentralized ledger to all its nodes.
+The ledger is an append-only structure and data inside cannot be changed once it gets stored because even VPPs do not have the permission to modify this data.
 VPPs can only append a new block in the chain but cannot change the previous content of blocks which was possible in traditional distributed databases.}\\ \snp{Moreover, the reason behind using permissioned blockchain instead of a permissionless blockchain is because energy and smart grid is a sensitive domain and it is important to control who can join the network.
-In our VPT model, only the designated nodes which have a smart meter and are capable to trade/purchase energy can join the network.
+In our VPT model, only the designated nodes which have a smart meter and are capable of trading/purchasing energy can join the network.
 In order to carry out all these permissioned operations, a permissioned blockchain is required instead of a permissionless blockchain.
 Furthermore, the permissioned nature is also used to control malicious behavior of nodes as well, such as over provisioning of energy, etc. Detailed security analysis of our work is presented in Section~\ref{SecAnalysis}.}